 Mom grabs the knife from Susie and starts sawing away at her steak.
 It would seem more defiant if she didn't have the blade turned wrong side up.
 Susie sighs loudly and frowns at her soft drink.
 I look out the window.

 "That was a pretty good movie," Susie says.
-"I liked that actor who played the boyfriend."
+"I liked the actor who played the boyfriend."

 "Now which one was the boyfriend again?"
 Mom asks.
 The blonde one, I tell her.